thingsboard/thingsboard.github.io/docs/user-guide/telemetry.md

 Supported entity types are: TENANT, CUSTOMER, USER, DASHBOARD, ASSET, DEVICE, ALARM, ENTITY_VIEW

-#### Websocket API
+#### WebSocket API

-Websockets are actively used by Thingsobard Web UI.
-Websocket API duplicates REST API functionality and provides the ability to subscribe to device data changes.
+WebSockets are actively used by Thingsobard Web UI.
+WebSocket API duplicates REST API functionality and provides the ability to subscribe to device data changes.
-You can open a websocket connection to a telemetry service using the following URL
+You can open a WebSocket connection to a telemetry service using the following URL

 ```shell
 ws(s)://host:port/api/ws/plugins/telemetry?token=$JWT_TOKEN